payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Arrays
 -------------------------------------------------------------------------------------------
-JavaScript doesn’t have real arrays, just objects with array-like properties
+JavaScript doesn't have real arrays, just objects with array-like properties

 The `length` property is the largest integer property in the array plus one.
 Not necessarily the number of properties in the array